Garfield County enters extreme drought, but relief may be on the way

 It gets worse ...

-The United States Drought Monitor (USDM) website weekly shows results of soil samples and other weather data used to determine moisture content across the nation.
+The U.S. Drought Monitor (USDM) website weekly shows results of soil samples and other weather data used to determine moisture content across the nation.

 Northwest Oklahoma’s rainfall Thursday morning will not affect this data, which is gathered each week by a Tuesday deadline for the Thursday report, according to the USDM site.